Not without my pets! Vienna offers pet lovers everything a furry, scaled, or feathered companion needs

 Vienna’s cosseted Lipizzaner horses delight crowds of tourists basking in the grandeur of these magnificent creatures and the brush with Habsburg history, a national treasure in animal form.
-Viennese dogs are often no less spectacular, their coiffed curls peeking out from underneath restaurant tables as the spruced up pups frequent the city’s poshest cafes and hotels.
+Viennese dogs are often no less spectacular, their coiffed curls peeking out from underneath restaurant tables as the spruced-up pups frequent the city’s poshest cafes and hotels.
 To prepare, treat your pet to an occasional salon visit at a certified groomer such as Hundesalon Laika, where you can accompany them to calm their nerves.

 Although we’ve drastically changed the natural habitat, our pets can find true happiness in the urban jungle if we meet and anticipate their needs.
-Depending on the breed, you may need a Hundeführerschein or dog licence, issued after an exam at MA 60.
+Depending on the breed, you may need a Hundeführerschein or dog license, issued after an exam at MA 60.
 All dog owners are required to pay a €72 tax on their dog each year with a discount for those taking the voluntary licensing exam.
 Viennese dogs are famously well-mannered and their owners are proud of it.
-So if you want to give your pup a gentle-pet’s advantage, think about enrolling them in a reward-based training system at Pfotenzentrum.
-They also offer puppy play dates, or the cutest party you’ll ever attend in your life.
+So if you want to give your pup a gentle pet advantage, think about enrolling them in a reward-based training system at Pfotenzentrum.
+They also offer puppy play dates or the cutest party you’ll ever attend in your life.

 There are a few cat-friendly neighborhoods that allow collared and microchipped cats to run free.
-For indoor cats, try leaving rainforest sounds playing when you go to work, and a few toys about.
+For indoor cats, try leaving rainforest sounds playing when you go to work and a few toys about.
 Natural soundscapes keep all animals relaxed, and like dogs, cats also need exercise, so be sure to give your little tiger ample playtime between naps.

 Keeping Them Busy

-The happy pooch is a tired pooch, preferably after romping around the picturesque vistas of Vienna’s dog zones.
+The happy pooch is tired, preferably after romping around the picturesque vistas of Vienna’s dog zones.
 From canine swimming spots on the Donauinsel to the sprawling dog zones in the Prater, Vienna is a dog’s best friend.
 If a neighborhood walk is all that you have time for, never fear – Vienna boasts 58,000 dogs and 150 dog zones.
 Remember to clean up after your dog with the readily available doggy bags, to avoid missteps and public shaming.

 When you are traveling, you can leave your pet in the lap of luxury with expert care.
 Sitz!platz offers an all-inclusive vacation for your dog with all the bells and whistles.
 For a cat-only resort visit Claudias Katzenurlaub, an entire house renovated to board cats in groups or alone in indoor and outdoor spaces.